 Governments are unique in that they create the currency.
 This gives them the unique ability to create that currency from thin air (without having to sell bonds).
-But it does not mean that they do not need or benefit from having income.
+But it does not mean that they do not need or benefit from having income and domestic resources produced by the non-government.
 After all, in a credit based monetary system income is a reflection of the resources that support the capital structure.
 And a government with a bigger tax base has a more flexible balance sheet primarily because they can afford to spend money without having to expand their own balance.

 In sum, government bond issuance is an antiquated process that does not sterilize money.
-On the other hand, direct issuance of cash would still be reflected in the rate of inflation as a real-time auction price.
+On the other hand, direct issuance of cash would still be reflected in the rate of inflation as a real-time auction price and cost of funding.
 And that rate of inflation is directly related to whether that entity has abundant resources and needs to expand their balance sheet and vice versa due to a scarcity in domestic income.
 Therefore, although the government does not need to sell bonds to obtain money it still relies on income and non-government demand to fund its spending.

 Mr. Roche is the Founder and Chief Investment Officer of Discipline Funds.Discipline Funds is a low fee financial advisory firm with a focus on helping people be more disciplined with their finances.